 32. The methods of instruction are mostly through lectures by experts in different fields, seminars as well as individual and group works.
-Lectures take place at the College Auditorium, Abacha Hall.
+Lectures take place at the College Auditorium (Abacha Hall).
 Copies of lectures and other instructional materials needed for the course are made available to each participant through the College website and in some cases sent to their mail boxes.
 Participants are divided into syndicates for group discussions and assignments, and they are expected to make valid contributions in their various syndicates.

 There are 10 syndicates in all and each has at least 2 Directing Staff.
 The Directing Staff coordinate the discussions and activities of the syndicate.
+Most written works are turned in electronically through the College portal.

-National Defence College Auditorium (Abacha Hall)
+National Defence College Main Auditorium (Abacha Hall)